tektutor/openshift-tekton-march-2022/Day4/README.md

 [step2] Message from Step2
 </pre>

-You can also see the logs the recently executed taskrun as shown below
+You can also see the logs of the recently executed taskrun as shown below
 ```
 tkn taskrun logs --last -f
 ```